 Third-degree burglary charges are considered a Class C felony in Alabama and include individual(s) who knowingly as well as unlawfully enter and remain in the building, which is owned by another individual with the intent of committing a felony, theft, or any other crime.

 Arrested?
 Contact a criminal defense attorney.
 At Crumbley-Blackwell & Associates, P.C. we offer free consultations for all criminal defense related cases.
-Schedule yours today by calling our Huntsville/ Athens location at (256) 539-4464, Tennessee location at (931) 450-8446, or completing a online case evaluation form.
+Schedule your free consultation today by calling our Huntsville/ Athens location at (256) 539-4464, Tennessee location at (931) 450-8446, or completing a online case evaluation form.